 - Skin Issues – This stressful symptom is quite common amongst felines.
 Various dermatological conditions may start or intensify in times of stress, like the appearance of dry, itchy skin and rashes.
 This is especially true in cats suffering from allergies.

 The consequences of cat stress can be a real pain.
-However, it’s pretty astonishing to think that humans can exhibit these same symptoms if they are subjected to stress.
+However, it’s pretty astonishing to think that humans can exhibit these same symptoms under stress.
 As you can see, our pets can share several different qualities with us!

 So now we’ve established why stress occurs and what it does to our beloved cats.
 What are some signs we should look out for?